Fremantle Stuff > Parks > Pioneer Park

 Pioneer Reserve is opposite the Fremantle Railway Station and is bounded by Market, Short, Pakenham, and Phillimore Streets.
 What is now Pioneer Park was not previously (mostly) open space.
 It was completely built on at the end of the 19th century, as shown in the photo (Battye 26778P) on page 100 of John Dowson's Old Fremantle (2003).
 An Uglieland fairground on the corner of Market and Phillimore Streets was run from 1922 to 1936 by the Fremantle Uglymen's Association to raise funds for underprivileged children.
 It was a popular nightlife venue in the area and hosted regular dances.
 The name was changed from Uglieland to Pioneer Park in 1940.

-The only building on the reserve is the former Stateships building, now the home of the Spare Parts Puppet Theatre.
+The only building on the reserve is the former Stateships building, currently let to the Spare Parts Puppet Theatre.
 It seems that in 1975 the government agreed to the removal of the building, in favour of open space.
 See a brief note apparently to that effect in the Fremantle Society newsletter.
-I believe it didn't happen because the Council decided it needed the building for performance space (and/or an art gallery).
-More research needed.
+I believe it didn't happen because the Council decided it needed the building for an art gallery.
+There is no now Fremantle Art Gallery.
+Any artworks owned by the City are in store in or near the Town Hall.
+The Stateships should be removed so that the whole area can be public open space, as intended in 1975.

 These shops used to be on the corner of Short and Market Streets.
 No great loss.